Updated September 20, 2022

 To paraphrase Mark Twain, the death of the solo and small firm practitioner has been greatly exaggerated.
 At least that’s the case if one is to believe the Attorney Compensation Report released by Martindale-Hubbell today which found that solo and small firm lawyers take home an average of $198,000 in annual income.
+[Note: there’s a 2020 version of the Report with similar findings).
 The Report’s conclusions relied on responses gathered from 6902 attorneys practicing full-time in more than two dozen practice areas.

 On the other hand, even under a critical eye, the Martindale-Hubbell results are a far cry from some of the more depressing studies of solo incomes that that issued over the past few years.
 These include an analysis by one law professors who found, based on an extrapolation of IRS data that solo practitioners earn a dismal $50,000 a year and a more recent Clio Report which determined, based on data of users, that solo and small firm lawyers only billed 2 hours per day which by back of the envelope calculations, would amount to around $78,000/year (assuming $200/hour, 10 hours of billables a year and a 30% discount for non-collection).

 Solos Are Varied and So Are Their Earnings